arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 ## Custom Accumulator

-### Language primitives

-Language primitives are methods which can be used inside of a program definition.
-They execute on local state and do not require network communication.

 ## Execute a Programmable Pregel Algorithm

 Except the precondition to have your custom defined algorithm, the execution of a PPA follows the basic Pregel